yfukai/m2stitch/README.rst

    :target: https://doi.org/10.5281/zenodo.5139597
    :alt: Zenodo

-Note: one might also be interested in another Python-written stitching tool ASHLAR_ (bioRxiv_), with a comparable performance to that of MIST and additional features.
+**Note** :memo: : one might also be interested in another Python-written stitching tool ASHLAR_ (bioRxiv_), with a comparable performance to that of MIST and additional features.